 Final Thoughts

 Learning action words is a great way to grow your English skills.
 These 50 action words are simple, useful, and easy to remember.
-Try using them in your daily life, whether you are writing a story, chatting with a friend, or practicing for school.
+Try using them in your daily life, whether you are writing a story, chatting with a friend, or practising for school.